Toxic nodular goiter

 Toggle: English / Spanish

 Toxic nodular goiter involves an enlarged thyroid gland.
 The gland contains areas that have increased in size and formed nodules.
 One or more of these nodules produce too much thyroid hormone.

 Toxic nodular goiter starts from an existing simple goiter.
 It occurs most often in older adults.
 Risk factors include being female and over 55 years old.
 This disorder is rare in children.
 Most people who develop it have had a goiter with nodules for many years.

-Sometimes patients with toxic multinodular goiter will develop high thyroid levels for the first time after they receive a large amount of iodine through a vein (intravenously) or by mouth.
+Sometimes, people with toxic multinodular goiter will develop high thyroid levels for the first time.
+This mostly occurs after they take in a large amount of iodine through a vein (intravenously) or by mouth.
 The iodine may be used as contrast for a

 ).
 However, the bulging eyeballs seen in do not occur.

-will show one or many in the thyroid.
+will show 1 or many in the thyroid.
 There may be a .

 Other tests that may be done include: